The Facts

 Vomiting on purpose may play an important role in eating disorders such as anorexia and bulimia.
 When this is the case, it's hard to detect, even after weeks or months of constant vomiting.
 Although people who vomit like this may do so without losing weight or becoming dehydrated, induced vomiting can lead to malnutrition and metabolic abnormalities.

-Nausea during pregnancy is common, especially during the first three months.
-For pregnant women and some other people, certain smells and tastes can cause nausea.
+Nausea during pregnancy is common, especially during the first 3 months.
+For pregnant people and some others, certain smells and tastes can cause nausea.

 Medications and medical therapies can also produce nausea as a side effect.
 For example, chemotherapy treatment for cancer often causes nausea and vomiting.
 If you feel nauseous because of medication you're taking, you should decide with your doctor whether to put up with it (the nausea may be temporary), or to stop taking the medication.
 You may also be prescribed an anti-nausea medication to take with the medication causing the nausea.